 Percentage of Glycerin in a Batch

-To calculate the percentage of glycerin in the batch (and therefore in the bars in the batch) first you need to know the total total weight to the batch.
+To calculate the percentage of glycerin in the batch (and therefore in the bars in the batch) first you need to know the total weight of the batch.

 Total batch weight = fat/oil + NaOH + KOH + water + additives